-The financial information corresponding to the fiscal year 2018 includes changes in its presentation in order to make it comparable to the same period in 2019 (current regulations).
+The financial information corresponding to the 2018 period includes changes in its presentation in order to make it comparable to the same period in 2019 (current regulations).
 Additionally, the percentages related to portfolio are arranged on an annual basis.

-As of the closing of 2Q19, the Financial Margin, not affected by the exchange rate fluctuations, reaches \$327.4 mmp, which shows a positive variation of \$21.8 mmp, compared to the same period the previous year, mainly explained by the increment of the income derived from the portfolio increment.
-The interest hedge ratio for 2Q19, not affected by the exchange rate fluctuation, is 1.7x (1.7x 2Q18); therefore, the Company is in compliance with the required bank obligations.
+As of the closing of 3Q19, the Financial Margin, not affected by the exchange rate fluctuation, amounts to \$521.8 mmp, which represent a positive variation of \$56.4 mmp, compared to the same period in the previous year, which is mainly explained by an increment in the income derived from the loan portfolio, as well as by a reduction in the funding cost.
+The interest hedge ratio for 3Q19, not affected by the exchange rate fluctuation, is 1.7x (1.7x 3Q18); therefore, the Company is in compliance with the required bank obligations.

-The Preventive Credit Risk Estimates show a negative variation, compared to the previous year, of \$1.2 mmp, representing an increment of 1%; this is mainly because of an increment in the default probability of some clients, including a client who started a process of insolvency during 2018.
+The Preventive Credit Risk Estimates show a positive variation, compared to the previous year, of \$23.1 mmp, representing a decrease of 16%; this is mainly because, during 2018, increased the default probability of some clients, including a client who started a process of insolvency.

-Consequently, the Financial Margin Adjusted by the Credit Risks, not affected by exchange rate fluctuation, shows a positive variation of \$20.6 mmp.
+Consequently, the Financial Margin Adjusted by the Credit Risks, not affected by exchange rate fluctuation, shows a positive variation of \$79.5 mmp.

-As part of the Operating Income, the following items are included.
+As part of the Operating Income, the following headings are included.

-- (i) The net of collected and paid fees and rates shows a positive variation reflected in an income of \$31.7 mmp, as a consequence of the increment in "collected fees", due to the creation of new loans. - (ii) Intermediation income shows a negative impact of \$4.5 mmp, resulting from: - a) A positive variation of \$7.5 mmp, explained by the fluctuations in the exchange rate and derivative instruments.
-For analysis purposes, the net impact of the currency position (excluded in the Financial Margin Analysis) must be considered, which in 2Q2019 amounts to a profit of \$3.0 mmp, compared to the \$12.9 mmp profit in this same period the previous year. - b) A positive variation resulting from the Interest Rate transactions.
+- (i) The net of collected and paid fees and rates shows a positive variation reflected in an income of \$15.8 mmp, as a consequence of the reduction in the heading "collected fees" due to the creation of new loans, including floor plan, as well as due to the reduction of fees paid for the operation of trucks manufactured in Mexico and exported to Colombia. - (ii) Intermediation income shows a positive impact of \$18.8 mmp, resulting from: - a) A positive variation of \$37.4 mmp, explained by the fluctuations in the exchange rate and derivative instruments.
+For analysis purposes, the net impact of the currency position (excluded in the Financial Margin Analysis) must be considered, which in 3Q2019 amounts to a profit of \$4.9 mmp, compared to the \$12.1 mmp profit in this same period the previous year.

+b) A negative variation resulting from the Interest Rate transactions.
 This instrument shows an increment in its 2019 value derived from the volatility of the Interbank Balance Interest Rate ("TIIE") and the long-term curve.
-Aggregate as of 2Q18, there were negative effects of \$26.2 mmp on these instruments, and during 2019 there have been negative effects of \$38.2 mmp.
+Aggregate as of 3Q18, there were negative effects of \$44.0 mmp on these instruments, and during 2019 there have been negative effects of \$62.5 mmp.

-Such instrument is monthly appraised to Fair Value, based on models commonly used in the financial markets for this kind of operations, and the variations in the instrument appraisal are recorded in the intermediation income, because, once the TIIE reference rate exceeds the interest rate agreed (6%) for IRCAP hired in 2013 and (5%) for IRCAP hired in 2015, the difference in the interest amount associated with this rate will be reimbursed by the financial intermediary in exchange of the premium paid at the beginning of the operation.
+Such instrument is monthly appraised to Fair Value, based on models commonly used in the financial markets for this kind of transactions, and the variations in the instrument appraisal are recorded in the intermediation income, because, once the TIIE reference rate exceeds the interest rate agreed (6%) for the IRCAP hired in 2013 and (5%) for IRCAP hired in 2015, the difference in the interest amount associated with this rate will be reimbursed by the financial intermediary in exchange of the premium paid at the beginning of the transaction.